veganjay/ctf_writeups/Hackvent_2018/README.md

 A quick google search of "create or replace function wrapped" reveals that [Wrapping is the process of hiding PL/SQL source code](https://docs.oracle.com/cd/B28359_01/appdev.111/b28370/wrap.htm#LNPLS016)

-I found a nice [presentation from Black Hat](https://www.blackhat.com/presentations/bh-usa-06/BH-US-06-Finnigan.pdf) that discusses this wrapping, and also a [python unwrap.py script](https://github.com/DarkAngelStrike/UnwrapperPLSQL.git) to do the unwrrapping.
+I found a nice [presentation from Black Hat](https://www.blackhat.com/presentations/bh-usa-06/BH-US-06-Finnigan.pdf) that discusses this wrapping, and also a [python unwrap.py script](https://github.com/DarkAngelStrike/UnwrapperPLSQL.git) to do the unwrapping.

 To unwrap, I had to first convert the file to Linux formatting: